 |Juice drink (10% fruit juice)||8 oz (240 ml)||150||38 g|

 |Powdered drink mix (with sugar added)||8 oz (240 ml)||90||24 g|

 |Soda||8 oz (240 ml)||100||27 g|

 If your child likes juice, be sure to serve 100% juice.
 Also follow these recommended limits:

 Soft drinks are commonly served to kids, but they have no nutritional value and are high in sugar.
-Drinking soda and other sugared drinks is associated with tooth decay.
+Drinking soda and other sugared drinks can cause tooth decay.
 Colas and other sodas often contain caffeine, which kids don't need.
 In addition, soft drinks may be taking the place of calcium-rich milk.

-One study found that on average preschoolers drank less than the recommended 16 ounces of milk each day while consuming 8 ounces of soda and fruit drinks (not including 100% fruit juice).
+One study found that, on average, preschoolers drank less than the recommended 16 ounces of milk each day while drinking 8 ounces of soda and fruit drinks (not including 100% fruit juice).